On Cloud 9.0

 “Nobody understands the cloud, it’s a mystery!” – Jason Segel

-- The most common uses of the cloud include, but are not limited to: data storage, app/service creation, website hosting, media streaming, software delivery, and data analysis.
+3. The most common uses of the cloud include but are not limited to:

 - Infrastructure-as-a-Service (IaaS): Basic cloud computing services.
-For a set fee, IT infrastructure (servers, storage, networks, etc.) is rented from a provider on a pay-as-you-go basis.
+For a set fee, rent IT infrastructure (servers, storage, networks, etc.) from a provider on a pay-as-you-go basis.

-- Platform-as-a-Service (PaaS): Geared towards software development.
+- Platform-as-a-Service (PaaS): Geared toward software development.
 Provides on-demand access to the resources needed to quickly develop, test, launch, and maintain software without IT infrastructure to worry about.

 - Software-as-a-Service (SaaS): Used to deliver/maintain software applications over the internet.
 Typically highly customizable apps, with some of the most notable examples being Google’s G Suite and Office 365.